Alpaca Fleece and Fibre

 Histogram : A method of graphing the distribution of individual fibres in a fleece sample.
 When comparing histograms, visual impressions may be distorted if the scale frequency differs.

-Micron : 1 micron = 1 millionth of a metre.
+Micron : the measurement of the diameter of the cross section of a fibre.
+1 micron = 1 millionth of a metre.

 Mean Fibre Diameter : In a fibre test, a sample of wool is laser scanned to find the mean or average fibre diameter of the measured sample.
 The fleece is more valuable if the average fibre diameter measured in microns is lower.